-†Consists of ATCO board retainer and meeting attendance fees, plus fees for attending the annual strategy conference and business plan meetings, and retainers and meeting fees from ATCO's subsidiaries.
+†Consists of ATCO board retainer and meeting attendance fees, fees for attending the annual strategy conference and business plan meetings, and retainers and meeting fees from ATCO's subsidiaries.

-^{}Ms. Southern-Heathcott is one of three trustees of the Spousal Trust.
+^{}Shares held by the Majority Share Owner are excluded.
+Ms. Southern-Heathcott is one of three trustees of the Spousal Trust.
 See "Majority Share Owner" on Page 1.